dimxy/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

     LOCK2(cs_main, pwalletMain->cs_wallet);
 ```

-The UniValue object is a special type <!-- Is this unique to the Komodo source code? --> used to pass data in RPC calls.
+The UniValue object is a special type <!-- Is this unique to the Komodo source code? --><!-- dimxy3 it came from bitcoin--> used to pass data in RPC calls.
 For parameters, UniValue requires an array of UniValue objects.

 We must convert these UniValue objects into normal C/C++ language types, and then pass them to the second level of our module implementation.